muhanzhang/SEAL/Python/README.md

 Type "python Main.py" to have a try of SEAL on the USAir network.

 Type:

+    python Main.py --data-name XXX --hop 'auto' --batch-size 1

+to reproduce the experimental results in Table 1 of the paper on dataset XXX.
+The default seed is 1.
+Append "--seed Y" to the above command to use other seeds.

+Type:

     python Main.py --data-name NS --test-ratio 0.5 --hop 'auto' --use-embedding